By Rhonda Carrier

 This complex with its pools, spa, sports complex, hotels (including the Hotel Aquacity Seasons) and restaurants is virtually self-powered, using solar as well as geo-thermal energy.
 There are a million flumes, slides and jets for water babies, but also childcare for those who want some spa pampering.
 In winter you can ski too.

-See also our favourite family farmstay holidays in the UK and continental Europe.
+See also our favourite family farmstay holidays in the UK and best farmstays in continental Europe.